 - Breast Self-Exam (BSE) Since the signs of breast cancer are not the same for all women, it is important to know how your breasts normally look and feel.
 If you notice any change, see your health care provider.

-- Clinical Breast Exam (CBE) A CBE should be a part of every yearly health exam for women 20 years of age and older.
+- Clinical Breast Exam (CBE) A CBE should be a part of every yearly health exam for women 20 years and older.
 During the exam, your doctor or nurse will carefully feel your breasts and under your arms to check for lumps and other changes.
 During the CBE, your health care provider can show you the correct way to perform a breast self-exam.

 - Mammography is the only test known that lowers a woman’s risk of dying from breast cancer.